sjforion/AlgorithmX/README.md

 # AlgorithmX
-Implementation of Algorithm X in C++ with no dancing links for Reddit daily programmer #254.
+Implementation of Algorithm X in C++ with no dancing links for Reddit daily programmer (hard) #234.